charliehoward/CRC-Installer-PS/README.md

 If run on Windows 8 and 8.1 it also changes the default Explorer page to "This PC".
 If run on Windows 10 it also disables Windows 10 hibernation mode, Wi-Fi sense, and changes the default Explorer page to "This PC".
 Sets a random wallpaper from selection.

+###### Update 2.5.1

+LibreOffice will be checked if run from Romsey and unchecked if run from Chandlers Ford.

 ###### Update 2.5.0